hageyahhoo/Agile2020/proposal.md

 After this talk, you will get concrete examples of techniques, tools, and solutions to nurture process improvement in this type of organization, to get support and understanding from strongly technology-oriented persons, and to find a point to start your action.

-# ⭐️Lessons Learned from Your Experience
+# Lessons Learned from Your Experience
-- Agile methodologies and techniques work for starting up new roles and teams.
-Especially, Product Discovery, Iterative and Incremental Consensus, and showing results iteratively are very powerful techniques for attracting colleagues and decision-makers.
+- Agile methodologies and experiences work well for establishing totally new roles and activities.
+Especially, verbalizing stakeholders' concerns and sharing them with decision-makers by Product Discovery is very important.
+Additionally, attracting decision-makers and colleagues by giving impacts continuously is very effective.
+Establishing SET role in LINE Corporation was analogous to start-up business or building new services to us.
-- Working closely with product development teams is very effective for improving processes and achieving missions as an SET and/or an Agile Coach.
-Showing working examples enriched communication rather than just providing guidelines and references.
-Moreover, struggling with the same problems, considering solutions, and solving them by working together constructs real collaborative relationships with product development teams.
+- We could provide innovative ideas and solutions by working closely with product development teams.
+Especially, experiencing hardships together was an essential factor to find and solve real problems.
 - It is necessary to adjust my/our responsibilities continuously to meet my/our moving goals based on continuous experiments.
 Finding and solving problems gradually and extensively by combining technical excellence and Agile methodologies for contributing to our business is a key to success.
+- Incorporating experiments and learnings to the team leads to huge transformation beyond the team.
+It reaches to organizational level.
+In our experience, we utilized "Learning Session" as a key driver to improvements.
+Additionally, we invented a totally new tool named "Sebas Report" to tame complexity of Microservices by utilizing Learning Session and continuous experiments.

 # ⭐️Information about the Experience